thenatzzz/Qsearch_MSc_Final_project/README.md

               If there is, please move old finished model to different folder.
 2. careful in using file_name

-NOTE: there are two different TRAIN file for different dataset because
+NOTE: there are two different TRAIN files for two different datasets because
       MNIST is implemented in pure Tensorflow and CIFAR-10 is implemented in Keras which uses Tensorflow as backend.